3 Fatal Reasons Why You SHOULDN'T Be Taking Notes When Studying

 ignoring the opportunity cost when far superior methods are present

 By “taking notes”, I mean what you do during your own study sessions: creating notes by summarizing from the textbook, highlighting important parts on your notes, and review your notes later by re-reading.
 I don’t mean taking notes from your teacher or professor during class or lecture, summarizing what being is said.

-Highlighting: in the literature, it means doing so on the textbook.
+Highlighting: in some of the literature, it means doing so on the textbook.
 In this article, I refer to highlighting on your notes.

 Summarizing: rewriting from the textbook version to your own simplified version